WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Introduction

-In this work, we first formulate the task of \textbf{Egocentric–Exocentric Video Translation}, which aims to transform videos across egocentric and exocentric perspectives, and pinpoint three current challenges: (i) \textit{Perspectives Synchronization.} Existing methods struggle to maintain synchronization (\emph{e.g.}, appearance, motion rhythm, and environmental dynamics) between egocentric and exocentric perspectives. (ii) \textit{Character Consistency.} Ensuring identity alignment is non-trivial, as the model must associate the egocentric perspective with the same person in the exocentric perspective. (iii) \textit{Data Scarcity.} There is no existing dataset that provides synchronized egocentric–exocentric video pairs, making supervised fine-tuning infeasible.
+In this work, we first formulate the task of \textbf{Egocentric–Exocentric Perspective Translation}, which aims to seamlessly translate video across egocentric and exocentric perspectives during dynamic scene navigation.
+Accordingly, we identify three primary challenges inherent to this setting: (i) \textit{Perspective Synchronization.} Existing unidirectional egocentric-to-exocentric methods~\cite{4Diff,EgoExo4D,Egoexo-gen} are largely confined to static cameras.
+In our dynamic scene navigation, they struggle to maintain synchronization of key elements (\emph{e.g.}, appearance, motion rhythm, and environmental dynamics) between these two perspectives. (ii) \textit{Character Consistency.} The novel exo-to-ego translation task requires generating customized exocentric views conditioned on an egocentric input and a reference image.
+Ensuring character consistency is non-trivial, as the model must associate the first-person observations with the corresponding third-person identity. (iii) \textit{Data Scarcity.} While prior works~\cite{{EgoExo4D,H2O,TACO}} provide paired egocentric–exocentric datasets, they are heavily restricted to static cameras.
+Such static setups fail to support our ``WorldWander'' vision, where a personalized character can freely navigate via dynamic environments with seamless video perspective translation.

-To address these, we propose \textbf{\method}, an in-context learning framework tailored for translating between egocentric and exocentric worlds in video generation (see Figure\,\ref{fig:teaser}).
+To address these issues above, we propose \textbf{\method}, an in-context learning framework tailored for translating between egocentric and exocentric worlds in video generation (see \cref{fig:teaser}).
 Unlike traditional novel-view synthesis methods relying on 3D geometry or explicit camera pose, \method performs in-context learning directly from triplet datasets.
-Specifically, it is built upon the state-of-the-art video diffusion transformer Wan2.2~\cite{wan2025wan} and integrates two core components for efficient fine-tuning: (i) \textbf{In-Context Perspective Alignment}, which transforms the conditional and target videos into a shared latent space, followed by collaborative attention to model the correspondences of different perspectives; and (ii) \textbf{Collaborative Position Encoding}, which enables the conditional and target latents to share the unified positional embedding along the temporal dimension, thereby further enhancing cross-view consistency.
+Specifically, it is built upon the state-of-the-art video diffusion transformer Wan2.2~\cite{wan2025wan} and integrates two core components for efficient fine-tuning: (i) \textbf{In-Context Perspective Alignment}, which transforms the conditional and target videos into a shared latent space, followed by collaborative attention to model cross-view alignment and character consistency; and (ii) \textbf{Collaborative Position Encoding}, which enables the conditional and target latents to share the unified positional embedding along the temporal dimension, thereby further enhancing cross-view consistency.